moshix/mvs/README.md

 9. a calculator for ideal blocksize given a DASD type and a logical record length, written by me in Go language.
 It's called blocksize.go and I also inlude a Linux 64bit binary

+10. the PC370 source code for the simply amazing S370 assembler which runs in MS-DOS.

 Enjoy!

 moshix